 If your cat shows any symptoms listed above, particularly increased drinking, urination, or lethargy, seek veterinary advice promptly.
 Early diagnosis and management provide the best chance of slowing disease progression and maintaining quality of life.

 For more general information about cats and responsible pet care, consider looking for reputable breeders or adopting a kitten from a trusted source.
-For example, you might find a domestic shorthair kitten or explore other breeds suited to your home.
+You can find a domestic shorthair kitten or explore other breeds suited to your home.